StudentEng2016/CENG315.Project2/README.md

 This initiates the connection to the web application with any of your device such as laptop, phone or tablet.

-Step 1: Download FarmBot OS
+Step 1: Download FarmBot Firmware

--	Download the latest FarmBot OS image.
+-	Download the latest FarmBot Firmware image.

 Step 2.
-Write FarmBot OS to the microSD card
+Write FarmBot Firmware to the microSD card

--	Install the FarmBot OS on the microSD card using any image writing tool and according to the operating system you have got which could be ether windows, Linux or Mac OS.
+-	Install the FarmBot Firmware on the microSD card using any image writing tool and according to the operating system you have got which could be ether windows, Linux or Mac OS.

 Step 3.
 Prepare the Raspberry Pi